Pregnancy SmartSiteTM

 There is no real test for diagnosing conduct disorder.
 The diagnosis is made when a child or teen has a history of conduct disorder behaviors.

-A physical examination and blood tests can help rule out medical conditions that are similar to conduct disorder.
+A physical exam and blood tests can help check for medical conditions that are similar to conduct disorder.
 In rare cases, a brain scan helps check for other disorders.

 Treatment